VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 # Design Details:

-All source code communication with App42 API is written in  App42ServiceApi.java file.
+All source code communication with App42 API is written in  App42ServiceApi.java file.Here are few coding steps that are required to do your own buddy Management in Android Application.

-__Initialize Services:__ At first you have to register on App42 using your APIKEY and SECRETKEY keys.
+__1. Initialize Services:__ At first you have to register on App42 using your APIKEY and SECRETKEY keys.
 And have to intialiaze all services first.

 ```